hbctraining/publication_perfect/lessons/01_intro_to_dataset.md

 </p>

 The different types of plots here are
-* box plots to show expression of 4 genes in the three different cell populations isolated by FACS, and whose gene expression was assessed by bulk RNA-seq
+* box plots to show expression of 4 genes in the three different cell populations isolated by FACS, and their gene expression was assessed by bulk RNA-seq
-* a heatmap with the up- and down- regulated genes identified when comparing the expression of genes in Radial Glia in WT or when PRDM16 is knocked out
+* a heatmap with the significantly up- and down- regulated genes when comparing the **Radial Glia cells** in WT versus the PRDM16 knock out samples
-* volcano plots (essentially a scatter plot)
+* a volcano plots (essentially a scatter plot) to demonstrate the impact of knocking out PRDM16 on the 3 different cell types
 * Venn diagrams
 * Bar plots with functional analysis categories